5 Customer Retention tactics for the Time of the Crisis – how to survive the ‘War-Time’ as a SaaS business without discounting

 - ask how the crisis affected their business and if there’s anything you can do to help

-- ask what measures they are undertaking, and how the crisis changed their business goals – and what they are using your product for now (product goals)
+- ask what measures they are undertaking, how the crisis changed their business goals – and what they are using your product for now (product goals)

 Now, if you start getting emails from distressed customers who want to cancel – don’t succumb to the temptation to offer them a discount.

-While the natural knee-jerk reaction for a lot of SaaS businesses may be to offer discounts to struggling customers to prevent them from cancelling – this strategy leads to increased churn in the long run.
+While the natural knee-jerk reaction for a lot of SaaS businesses may be to offer discounts to struggling customers to prevent them from canceling – this strategy leads to increased churn in the long run.

 Discounting sends a signal to your customer that the value of your product has not been really worth the price tag.